ubc-library-rc/intro-shell/content/03-working-with-files-and-directories.md

 Sometimes you want to get a more in-depth sense of what is in the files in a directory.

-We've already talked a bit about looking at the information about the file.
+We've already talked a bit about looking at the information about the files.

 Input
 {: .label .label-green}